asperti/MicroRacer/README.md

 Maximum values for acceleration and turning angles can be configured.

 ## Available learning models
-We currently equip the code with a basic actor trained with DDPG (weights included).
+We currently equip the code with basic actors trained with DDPG, PPO, SAC and DSAC (weights included).
 Students are supposed to develop their own models.

 ## Requirements
 The project just requires basic libraries: tensorflow, numpy, pyplotlib, scipy.interpolate (for Cubic Splines) and cython.